RedMikePumpkin/macro-keyboard/README.md

 ### Project Source

-you can download the source by clicking "download" -> "download as zip" and extracting the zip into your downloads folder.
+you can download the source by clicking "Clone or Download" -> "Download Zip" and extracting the zip into your downloads folder.
 The source is in a folder called "src"

 ### Replacing Macro Data